mukeshtejra/Indiaopendata/README.md

 #Procedure:
-I have developed the following three live JSON:
+I have developed the following three live JSON (You can get it from API_json.txt) :
 #1.
 Position
 This Json will pass the data related to devices planted in which area.
 #2.
 Current Reading